hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 not allowed, and 2. the server will not do any averaging.

-The outputs from a HAPI server to the `catalog`, `capabilities`, and `info` endpoints are JSON object, the formats of which are described below in the sections detailing each endpoint.
+The outputs from a HAPI server to the `catalog`, `capabilities`, and `info` endpoints are JSON objects, the formats of which are described below in the sections detailing each endpoint.
 The `data` endpoint must be able to deliver Comma Separated Value (CSV) data, but may optionally deliver data content in binary format or JSON format.
 The response stream format are